Michael Lahoud: Professional

 Lahoud was drafted in the first round (9th overall) of the 2009 MLS SuperDraft by Chivas USA.
 He made his professional debut on 21 March 2009, in Chivas's first game of the 2009 MLS season against Colorado Rapids.
 He played in 16 games (nine starts) with one goal and one assist.
 His first MLS goal was on Oct.
 25, 2009 vs Houston in the 59th minute.
-Scored his first goal as a profession in the SuperLiga match on June 20, 2009 against Tigres UANL.
-On September 14, 2010 Chivas USA beat CD Guadalajara and won the ChivaClásico Trophy following a penalty kick shootout after both sides ended scoreless in regulation.
-Michael Lahoud buried the final penalty to give the American Red-and-Whites a 4-2 victory.
+Scored his first goal as a profession in the SuperLiga match on June 20, 2009, against Tigres UANL.
+On September 14, 2010, Chivas USA beat CD Guadalajara and won the ChivaClásico Trophy following a penalty kick shootout after both sides ended scoreless in regulation.
+Michael Lahoud buried the final penalty to give the American Red-and-Whites a 4–2 victory.
 He was awarded the MVP Trophy.

 On May 17, 2012, Lahoud was traded to the Philadelphia Union in exchange for Danny Califf.

 On January 12, 2016, Lahoud joined NASL side New York Cosmos on a season-long loan.
 Lahoud's loan was cut short on May 24, 2016, when he was sold to NASL side Miami FC for a reported $300,000.

 Lahoud joined United Soccer League side FC Cincinnati on April 18, 2018.

 International career

 Lahoud received his first international call for Sierra Leone in late August 2013 for their 2014 FIFA World Cup qualification match against Equatorial Guinea despite not having been to Sierra Leone since 1993.
-Lahoud made his international debut in the match, a 3-2 victory for Sierra Leone, after being substituted in for the final 15 minutes of the match.
+Lahoud made his international debut in the match, a 3–2 victory for Sierra Leone, after being substituted in for the final 15 minutes of the match.

-Coaching
+Managerial career

 In January 2021, Lahoud joined the coaching staff of Trinity University in San Antonio.